thisJJ/firebase-nodejs/README.md

 ```

-# Use another
+## Use another

-# authUser an authFacebook
+## authUser an authFacebook
-You can authen user from firebase, User facebook user loggin only.
+You can authen user from firebase, Use facebook  loggin only.

 Get current user.